So you wanna be a freelancer…

-- LinkedIn: Mark my words, 2018 will be the year of LinkedIn.
+- LinkedIn: LinkedIn is only getting more popular.
 After the 2016 acquisition by Microsoft, the LinkedIn platform and algorithm is wide open for the taking.
 Plus, LinkedIn has a powerful search tool that makes it easy to find businesses in your niche AND connect to the right person.
 Sending your pitch to a generic [email protected] isn’t going to get you the results you want.
 Remember, the more specific you can get the better.

 - LimeLeads: If you’re based in the US this is one of the most powerful cold emailing tools.
 It’s basically a HUGE database that has contacts narrowed down by industry.
 It is a paid tool, but it will save you a ton of research time.

 You’ve found some potential clients, and you’re ready to send your first email.

 If you’re anything like me, you’re probably TERRIFIED about hitting that send button.

 (I like to procrastinate by re-reading the email 50 times to “proofread” but really, I’m overanalyzing every word.)

 I know it’s daunting, but it gets easier with each one.

 And it’s actually really important to do.
 Because here is where you discover if your niche service offering matches up with your chosen target market!

 If you send out a hundred emails and no one replies back… well, it might be time to go back to the drawing board.